 This may involve:

-Even if your data is telling you that you haven't made much progress on your goals or that new problems have emerged that need addressing, remember not to be discouraged by your findings.
+Even if your data says that you haven't made much progress on your goals or that new problems have emerged that need addressing, remember not to be discouraged by your findings.
 Let your insights spur positive change and optimism for better results in the future.

 Having the right tools at your disposal will make your impact measurement efforts easier and more successful.
 As you consider the top providers below, take into account your organization's needs, budget, goals, and plans for scaling up in the future so that you pick the right fit.